-Inventories are recorded at the lower of cost or market.
+Inventories - Inventories are recorded at the lower of cost or market.
 Cost is determined using the first-in, first-out method, except the replacement cost method is used for pharmacy and operating room inventories.
-Inventory consists principally of medical, surgical and maintenance supplies, and pharmaceuticals are stated at the lower of cost or market.
+Inventory consists principally of medical and surgical supplies and pharmaceuticals are stated at the lower of cost or market.

-(j) Assets Designated by UNM Hospital Board of Trustees, Designated by Management, Restricted by Donors and Restricted by Trustee

-Assets designated by UNM Hospital Board of Trustees are invested in healthcare related entities.
+Assets designated by UNM Hospital Board of Trustees, designated by management, restricted by donors and restricted by trustee - Assets designated by UNM Hospital Board of Trustees are invested in healthcare related entities.
 The investment in TriWest Healthcare Alliance Corporation (TriWest) is accounted for using the fair value method.
 The investments in TriCore Reference Laboratories (TRL or TriCore) and TriCore Laboratory Services Corporation (TLSC) are accounted for using the equity method.

 Assets designated by management include receivables and cash designated for the partial construction and purchase of equipment for the planned patient tower and parking garage.
-At June 30, 2022, \$96.4 million of this asset is a receivable from UNM with the remaining balance in cash.
+At June 30, 2023, \$46.4 million of this asset is a receivable from UNM with the remaining balance in cash.